imulab/go-scim/mongo/v2/README.md

 parameters supplied should have been pre-sanitized so that it does not contradict with the `returned` property.

 There are also cases where callers may wish to carry out operations after the query on fields not requested by the client.
-In this case, callers can use `DBOptions.IgnoreProjection()` to disable projection altogether so the database always return the full version of the resource.
+In this case, callers can use `Options.IgnoreProjection()` to disable projection altogether so the database always return the full version of the resource.

-## Serialization
+## :black_nib: Serialization

 This module provides direct serialization and de-deserialization between SCIM resource and MongoDB BSON format, without the transition of an intermediary data format.